h3imdall/ftp-remote-edit/README.md

 # Ftp-Remote-Edit

-Edit files directly on your server without having to create a local project.
-You don't have to download the files of the complete project from the server.
+Editing files on your server without the need for creating a local project.
+It is not necassary to download all files of your project.
 Simply connect and edit your remote files.
-When saving the files, they are automatically updated on the server.
+The files will be automatically updated to the server on saving.

 ![A screenshot of your package](https://raw.githubusercontent.com/h3imdall/ftp-remote-edit/master/screenshot.png)